Movin' On Without You

-"Movin' On Without You" is a song recorded by Japanese–American singer and producer Hikaru Utada taken from their debut studio album First Love (1999).
-The song was written, composed and produced by Utada themself, and became their first ever single to have been done by them.
-"Movin' On Without You" was written, produced and composed while Utada was attending college in Tokyo, Japan, during 1997.
-Utada, who received a record contract by Toshiba-EMI, had written an English-language version of the song, but the song remains unreleased.
+"Movin' On Without You" is the second single by Japanese–American singer and producer Hikaru Utada.
+It serves as the second single from their debut studio album First Love (1999).
+The song was the first song that Utada had written and composed by themselves.
+"Movin' On Without You" was incepted while Utada was attending high school in Tokyo, Japan, during 1997.
+Utada, who received a recording contract by Toshiba-EMI, had written an English-language version of the song, which remains unreleased to this day.

 Musically, the song utilizes dance-oriented music from the mid-1990s and also incorporates the use of R&B music from the parent album and house music.
-Lyrically, the song talks about an independent woman who can deal outside of a relationship.
+Lyrically, the song talks about an independent woman who can thrive outside of a relationship.
 The song received favorable reception from most music critics, who praised the musical arrangement and praised Utada's vocals and songwriting.
-Some have even dubbed the song as a "J-Pop classic" and view it as a memorable song in Japanese music.
+Some have even dubbed the song as a "J-Pop classic" and view it as a memorable song in the Japanese music landscape.
 An accompanying music video was shot for the single, which featured Utada on a chair in a computer lab and dancing to the song.

-Commercially, the song was successful in their native Japan.
+Commercially, the song was successful in Japan.
 Both released as an 8 cm and normal compact disc, the song peaked at number five and number one on the Oricon Singles Chart, with the latter format becoming their first number-one single in Japan.
 To date, the song is their fifth-best selling physical single with over 1.22 million units sold in the country.
 "Movin' On Without You" has been played live on several occasions including their 2006 tour Utada United 2006.